locoframework/loco-rails/README.md

 * [eco](https://github.com/sstephenson/eco) - lets you embed CoffeeScript logic in your markup.
 Useful when using JST templates.
 Look at `test/dummy`'s front-end code for examples.

+* [Redis](http://redis.io) and [redis](https://github.com/redis/redis-rb) gem - since version 1.3 Loco-Rails stores informations about WebSocket connections in Redis.
+It is not required if you are on Rails 4, you don't want to use ActionCable or you use Rails in development environment.
+In the last case - Loco-Rails uses in-process data store.
+Internally - if `Redis.current` is available, it uses `Redis.current` as a store.

 ## Architecture

-When you `emit` signal (~ notification), this signal is actually a record in the **loco_notifications** table in database.
-Client front-end apps constantly check whether there are new notifications for them.
-They do this by sending **synced_at** param which they get back with each response.
-One of the advantages of this solution is - when client lose connection with the server and restore it after some time - he will get all not received notifications.
+When you `emit` signal (~ notification), this signal is actually a record in the **loco_notifications** table in a database.
+Signal is then  delivered to Loco-JS over the WebSocket connection or through AJAX polling.
+WebSockets are the primary communication channel.
+But Loco-JS can automatically switch between WebSockets and AJAX polling in both ways.
+For example, when you lost or don't have WebSocket connection.

+One of the advantages of saving signals / notifications in DB is - when client loses connection with the server and restores it after some time - he will get all not received notifications.
 Unless you delete them before, of course.

-It leads to the next issue...
+There is also `emit_to` command which sends data directly to recipients without persisting in DB.
+It can operate only over WebSocket connection with no degradation to AJAX polling.
+It is available since version **1.3**.

 ### Garbage collection